iifl-logo

 BRIEF DESCRIPTION OF TERMS OF REFERENCE

-Formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board a policy, relating to the remuneration of the directors, key managerial personnel and other employees:
+• Formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board a policy, relating to the remuneration of the directors, key managerial personnel and other employees;

-Formulation of criteria for evaluation of Independent Directors and the Board:
+• Formulation of criteria for evaluation of Independent Directors and the Board;

-Devising a policy on Boord diversity
+• Devising a policy on Board diversity

-Identifying people who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down and recommend their appointment to the Board.
+• Identifying people who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down and recommend their appointment to the Board.

-Companys Policy On Directors Appointment And Remuneration:
+Companys Policy On Directors Appointment and Remuneration:

-The Nomination & Remuneration Committee (NRC) has adopted a policy which, inter-alia, deals with the manner and selection of Board of Directors and key Managerial Personnel and their remuneration.
+The Nomination & Remuneration Committee (NRC) has adopted a policy which, inter-alia, deals with the manner and selection of Board of Directors and Key Managerial Personnel and their remuneration.

-Criteria Of Selection Of Non-Executive Directors
+Criteria Of Selection of Non-Executive Directors

 The Non-Executive Directors shall be of high integrity with relevant expertise and experience so as to have a diverse Board.

-In case of appointment of Independent Directors, the NRC shall satisfy itself with regard to , the independent nature of the Directors vis-a-vis the Company so as to enable the Board to discharge its function and duties effectively.
+In case of appointment of Independent Directors, the NRC shall satisfy itself with regard to the independent nature of the Directors vis-a-vis the Company so as to enable the Board to discharge its function and duties effectively.

 The NRC shall ensure that candidate identified for appointment as a Director is not disqualified for appointment under Section 164 of the Companies Act, 2013.

-The NRC shall consider the followina attributes / criteria, whilst recommendina to the Board
+The NRC shall consider the following attributes / criteria, whilst recommending to the Board the candidature for appointment as Director:

-* Qualification, expertise and experience of the Directors in their respective fields:
+• Qualification, expertise and experience of the Directors in their respective fields;

-Personal.
-Professional or business standing.
+• Personal, Professional or business standing.

 Performance Evaluation

-Pursuant to the provisions of the Act, the Board has carried out the annual performarrcer evaluation of its own performance, the Directors individually as well as the evaluation of the working of its committees.
+Pursuant to the provisions of the Act, the Board has carried out the annual performance evaluation of its own performance, the Directors individually as well as the evaluation of the working of its committees.

-A structured questionnaire was prepared after taking into consideration inputs received from the Directors, covering various aspects of the Boards functioning such as adequacy of the
+A structured questionnaire was prepared after taking into consideration inputs received from the Directors, covering various aspects of the Boards functioning such as adequacy of the composition of the Board and its Committees, Board culture, execution and performance of specific duties, obligations and governance.

 The performance evaluation of the Independent Directors was carried out by the entire Board.
 The performance evaluation of the Chairman and the Non-Independent Directors was carried out by the Independent Directors who also reviewed the performance of the Secretarial Department.
 The Directors expressed their satisfaction with the evaluation process.